ddev/ddev/docs/users/performance.md

 * Use `ddev mutagen reset` if you suspect trouble (and always after changing the `.ddev/mutagen.yml`.
 This restarts everything from scratch, including the docker volume that's used to store your project inside the container.)
 * `ddev mutagen monitor` can help watch mutagen behavior.
 It's the same as `~/.ddev/bin/mutagen sync monitor <syncname>`
 * `ddev debug mutagen` will let you run any mutagen command using the binary in `~/.ddev/bin/mutagen`.
+* If you're working on the host and expecting things to show up immediately inside the container, you can learn a lot by running `ddev mutagen monitor` in a separate window as you work.
+You'll see when mutagen responds to your changes and get an idea about how much delay there is.
 * If you're having trouble, we really want to hear from you to learn and try to sort it out.
 See the [Support channels](https://ddev.readthedocs.io/en/latest/#support-and-user-contributed-documentation).

 ### Mutagen Strategies and Design Considerations